CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 4B - Appearance.md

 From the view of the Earth, the inner planet would look to orbit from West to East (i.e. increasing in longitude) most of the time, but when the planet is near inferior conjunction ($C$), or more specifically, in between the points $A$ and $B$, it would appear to move East to West (i.e. decreasing in longitude).
 This makes it seem like the planet moves backwards for a period of time before going forward again.

 This phenomenon is called [*apparent* retrograde motion](https://en.wikipedia.org/wiki/Apparent_retrograde_motion), as it is not a real physical phenomenon, just an illusion caused by the effects of relative motion.
+This occurs once every synodic period, as inferior conjunctions happen once every synodic period.

+The true way to calculate when a planet goes into retrograde and for how long it stays in retrograde would be to calculate $d\lambda/dt$ and see when it is less than $0$.
+This is not practical for our purposes because $\lambda$ is not a simple function at all due to the ellipticity of orbits.
+Thus one would have to use bisection or similar methods to numerically approximate (to arbitrary precision) when exactly a planet goes into retrograde.

+In this section, we will assume for a moment that the orbits of the planets are perfect circles and try to calculate for how long a planet would stay in retrograde.